alexharri/website/posts/webgl-gradients.md

 }
 ```

-This works.
-The function produces this nice rainbow:
+This works -- the above function produces the following rainbow:

 <WebGLShader fragmentShader="rainbow" width={300} height={50} />

 But this way of calculating the gradient is burdensome and not very flexible.

 If we want to change the gradient, we need to manually input <Gl>vec3</Gl>s and adjust the function to the correct number of color stops.
-And speaking of colors stops, what if we want to adjust the spacing of our color stops?
-And what if we want to dynamically adjust the colors of the gradient?
+And what if we want to adjust the spacing of our color stops?
+And what if we want to dynamically adjust the colors of the gradient at runtime?

-Instead of hardcoding, let's move onto using a texture for our gradient.
+Let's move on from hardcoding the gradient to reading the gradient from a texture.

 ### Using a gradient texture

-WebGL supports passing textures to our shader, which the shader can then read data from.

 Textures are arrays of data.
 We can put many types of data in textures, but in our case we'll store image data in the texture.

+We'll generate an image texture for our gradient in JavaScript and then pass that texture to our WebGL shader.
+The shader will then read data from that texture.

-We'll get to how to use textures shader, but let's first create a texture to use.
+Before diving into read from textures in shaders, let's first create a gradient image texture to use in JavaScript.

 ### Creating a linear gradient

-You could create a static PNG image of a linear gradient, load that, and put it into a texture.

-However, I want to generate the linear gradient with JavaScript.
-That gives us full control of the gradient, and allows us to change it dynamically.
+We could create a static PNG image of a linear gradient, load that, and put it into an image texture.
+I want to instead programmatically generate the linear gradient with JavaScript.
+That gives us full control of the gradient, and allows us to change it dynamically at runtime.

-First, let's pick colors for our gradient.
 I used [this gradient generator][gradient_generator] to pick the following colors:

 ```ts
 const colors = [